COMPARISON

 Both TheStatsAPI and API-Football are popular REST APIs for football (soccer) data.
-They overlap in coverage, both return JSON, and both serve developers building apps around match results, player stats, and league standings.
+They overlap in coverage, both return JSON, and both serve developers building apps around match results, player stats, and team performance data.
 But the details matter - pricing models, data freshness, quota structures, and developer gotchas differ in ways that affect real projects.
 Here is a side-by-side breakdown using verified data from both platforms.

 Quick Verdict

-If you need post-match analytics, historical player data, and simple monthly billing, TheStatsAPI is the stronger choice.
-If you need live in-game score updates every 15 seconds or want a free tier to prototype with, API-Football has you covered there.
+If you need live realtime odds and stats, historical player data, and simple monthly billing, TheStatsAPI is the stronger choice.
+If you want a free tier to prototype with or already prefer API-Football's daily quota model, API-Football has you covered there.
 Neither API is universally better - it depends on what you are building.
 Read on for the specifics.

 Coverage and League Depth

-API-Football lists 1,236 leagues and cups across 200+ countries.
-TheStatsAPI covers 1,196 competitions with 84,000+ players and 20+ years of historical data.
-The raw numbers are close - both cover the Premier League, La Liga, Serie A, Bundesliga, Ligue 1, Champions League, and most second-tier European leagues.
+API-Football lists 1,200+ leagues and cups.
+TheStatsAPI ships with 80 competitions by default and can expand up to 1,196 on request, with 84,000+ players and 10 years of historical data.
+Once expanded, the raw numbers are close - both cover the Premier League, La Liga, Serie A, Bundesliga, Ligue 1, Champions League, and most second-tier European leagues.

 The difference is depth.
 API-Football's coverage is uneven: top European leagues get full lineups, player statistics, and events, but smaller leagues (lower South American divisions, Southeast Asian leagues, some African cups) often return incomplete data - missing lineups, absent player-level stats, or no formation data.
-You will not get an error for this.
-The API returns HTTP 200 with empty arrays, so you have to check coverage flags per league yourself.
+You may not get an error for this: missing coverage can still return a successful response with an empty array, so you have to check coverage flags per league yourself.

 TheStatsAPI takes a different approach.
 Rather than listing every obscure cup and returning sparse data, it focuses on verified, complete datasets.
-If a competition is listed, you get consistent data across seasons - standings, fixtures, player stats, and historical records going back 20+ years.
+If a competition is listed, you get consistent data across seasons - fixtures, player stats, team records, and historical match records going back 10 years.

 Pricing and Value

 Be clear-eyed about pricing.
-API-Football has a genuine free tier: $0/month, 100 requests per day, 10 requests per minute.
+API-Football has a genuine free tier: $0/month with 100 requests per day.
 That is real, and it is useful for prototyping.
 TheStatsAPI has no free tier, but offers a 7-day free trial with full access to every endpoint.

 The structural difference is daily quotas vs. monthly pools.
 API-Football caps you per day.
 TheStatsAPI gives you a monthly pool you can use however you want.

 Why does this matter?
 Consider a common task: polling 10 leagues for live fixture updates every 5 minutes.
 That is 10 requests every 5 minutes = 120 requests per hour = 2,880 per day.
 API-Football's free tier (100/day) is burned in under 35 minutes.
-Even the Pro plan at $19/month (7,500/day) lasts about 2.5 days of continuous polling before the math gets uncomfortable.
+The Pro plan at $19/month (7,500/day) can cover that one polling job, but it leaves much less headroom once you add live match polling, user-triggered pages, backfills, and retries.

 Now factor in live match polling.
 API-Football updates live scores every 15 seconds.
 Tracking a single match at that frequency costs 240 requests per hour.
 A full Saturday afternoon with 10 concurrent matches?
 That is 2,400 requests per hour.
 Daily caps punish bursty workloads.